 Title: Forename: Surname:

 Address:

 City:

 Postcode: Date of birth:

-By providing us with your telephone number and email address you are consenting to us contacting you via phone, text and email.
-Email:

-Home tel: Mobile tel:

-£75 £50 I wish to pay b MasterCard CharityCard Name on Card
+text and email.
+Email: Home tel: I WOULD LII £75 £50 I wish to pay b KE TO DONATE £25 Other (£) y (please tick): Mobile tel: Name on Card Card No. Expiry date Security code

+CharityCard Cheque (payable to Age Scotland) Expiry date Security code

 Signature Date

-I prefer not to rec acknowledgemen eive a thank you t for this donation I would like information about leaving a gift in my Will
+I prefer not to rec acknowledgemen teive a thank you nt for this donation I would like information about leaving a gift in my Will

-I WOULD LIKE TO MAKE MY DONATION WORTH 25% MORE Jiffaid it I want Age Scotland and its partner charities to treat all donations I have Jiffaid it made for the four years prior to this year, and all donations I make from the Jiffaid it date of this declaration until I notify you otherwise, as Gift Aid donations.
-Jiffaid it I am a UK tax payer and understand that if I pay less income tax and/or capital gains tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any difference.
-Yes, I want Age Scotland to claim Gift Aid on my donations Date
+I WOULD LIKE TO MAKE MY DONATION WORTH 25% MORE I want Age Scotland and its partner charities to treat all donations I have made for the four years prior to this year, and all donations I make from the date of this declaration until I notify you otherwise, as Gift Aid donations.
+I am a UK tax payer and understand that if I pay less income tax and/or capital gains tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any difference.
+Yes, I want Age Scotland to claim Gift Aid on my donations I do not wish you to claim Gift Aid on my donations Date

 Keeping in touch We will stay in contact by post unless you ask us not to.
 We will never sell your data and we promise to keep your details safe and secure.
 You can change your mind at any time by emailing us on contact@agescotland.org.uk or calling us on 0333 323 2400.

-You can read Age Scotland's privacy policy at age.scot/privacypolicy .
+Age Scotland's privacy policy at age.sc